Website search engine optimization (SEO)

 What search engines look for in a website

 - User Experience includes page load speed and and a great mobile experience.
 Page speed is also part of Google's search ranking metrics.
 Search engine crawlers determine how fast your website pages load and how well your site responds to the screen sizes of all of the various mobile devices.

-- Keyword research can help make your content more accessible.
-Make sure your important keywords are in your page content and in the meta tags of your HTML code.
+- Keyword researchcan help make your content more accessible.
+Although, this is less important than it once was, make sure your important keywords are in your page content AND in the meta tags of your HTML code.

 - Ensure that your Sitemap.XML file is introduced to each of the major search engines.

 - Ensure that your Illustrations, videos, and photographs have alternative descriptions (computers can not see the content of media).